You’re stuck in the house and most businesses are closed.

 Apocalypse Cooking 101: Methods and Recipes

-In this video that was live-streamed to Nerd Fitness Prime members, Coach Justin walks you through making a stir-fry.
+In this video from Nerd Fitness Prime, Coach Justin walks you through making a stir-fry.

 Chicken stir-fry was one of the first meals I grew comfortable cooking, so it’s a great recipe to learn some basic chef skills.